naoever/jekyll-now/_posts/2017-4-11-challenge-2.md

 ## Today I learned (#TIL):

 - Still struggling with Challenge 1
-- Find some sample for Challenge 2 solution
+- Find some samples for Challenge 2 solution

 >PROGRAMMING CHALLENGE 2:
 If you finish challenge #1 above, here's an alternate version: